redlibrarian/redlibrarian.github.io/_posts/2019-08-21-the-turing-seduction.markdown

 every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it".
-In this way, Turing's conjecture was enshrined within commputer science research where it remains to this day.
+In this way, Turing's conjecture was enshrined within computer science research where it remains to this day.

 The mention of "learning" in the Dartmouth proposal is significant, not only because we live in an age of "machine learning", "deep learning",